-a public right of way to which Part 3 of the Wildlife and Countryside Act 1981 applies: Site notice (21 days) and Advertisement in local newspaper.
-On sites of 1 hectare or more: Advertisement in local newspaper and Site notice or neighbour notification. - Display a site notice All other development not covered above: Site notice or neighbour notification.
-Advertisement Applications None The Council will: Notify neighbours in adjoining properties Display a site notice Applications for Works to Trees Protected by a Tree Preservation Order Site Notice (21 days) - Where the Council considers that local people might be affected, or that there is likely to be a good deal of public interest - Obligatory in any case where the Council is the applicant The Council will: Notify neighbours in adjoining and opposite properties.
-Display a site notice Notice of works to trees in conservation areas None The Council will: Notify neighbours with adjoining and opposite boundaries to the application site Display a site notice Certificates of Lawfulness for Existing Use and Development None The Council will notify neighbours with adjoining boundaries to the application site Certificates of Lawfulness for Proposed Use and Development None None
+Advertisement Applications Applications for Works All other development not covered above: Site notice or neighbour notification.
+None Site Notice (21 The Council will: • Notify neighbours in adjoining properties • Display a site notice The Council will: to Trees Protected by a Tree Preservation Order days) - Where the Council considers that local people might be affected, or that there is likely to be a good deal of public interest - Obligatory in any case where the Council is the applicant Notify neighbours in adjoining and opposite boundaries to the application site.
+Display a site notice Notice of works to trees in conservation areas None The Council will: Notify neighbours with adjoining and opposite boundaries to the application site.
+Display a site notice

+Certificates of None The Council will notify neighbours

+Lawfulness for with adjoining boundaries to the

+Existing Use and application site

+Development

+Certificates of None None

+Lawfulness for

+Proposed Use and

+Development